- QI CPD

-- a learning culture which shows how the team work together for safer ways to deliver care.
+- A learning culture that shows how the team works together for safer ways to deliver care.

-For those from a practice setting, applications should show evidence of improvement.
-We are particularly interested in applications that are on a different topic to previous submissions, or show a novel approach compared to one set out on a topic that has been submitted before.
+We are particularly interested in applications that are on a different topic to previous submissions or show a novel approach compared to one set out on a topic that has been submitted before.

-The case example, which is included as part of the application, should inspire others within the veterinary professions towards a culture of continuous Quality Improvement.
+The case example, which is included as part of the application, should inspire others within the veterinary professions toward a culture of continuous Quality Improvement.

 What happens if my application is selected as a winner?